jacoxu/encoder_decoder/README.md

 NOTE:

-The suggested version of Keras is 0.3.3 or 0.3.2 rather than 1.0.0 and the lasted version
+The suggested version of Keras is 0.3.3 or 0.3.2 rather than 1.0.0 and the lasted version, for some old style functions are called in seq2seq.